JustBerkhout/nectar-tutorials/ardc/beginner/applications/applications.md

 Choose your desired **Instance Flavor**, **Key pair** and the **Availability Zone**.
 Click `Next` to continue.

 positive
+: **A word on Volumes**
-: With R-Studio you can select an existing volume for application data storage.
-If you plan to use an existing volume, make sure your volume and application environment are in the same Availability Zone.
+With R-Studio you can select an existing volume for application data storage.
+Using a Volume makes any data you generate on your instance persistent, i.e. you can terminate the instance, but your data will remain intact on the volume until you launch a new instance with that volume attached.
+If you plan to use a volume, you have to have a Volume storage allocation and you have to make sure your volume and application environment are in the same Availability Zone.
+Learn more about volumes in our Volume Storage tutorial.

 ![Launch details](images/rstudio-flavor.png)